robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 4. Create a new action group, or edit an existing one.
 5. Under the `Actions` tabs (**not** the Notifications tab) add a ``Webhook`` and copy the url from step 2, into the URI input.
 Make sure to select ``Enable the common alert schema``.

-.. admonition:: Why do I see a banner in the UI that "Alerts won't show up"?
+.. details:: Why do I see a banner in the UI that "Alerts won't show up"?
     :class: warning

     This notification is displayed until the first alert to Robusta.